davestewart/vuex-pathify/docs/guide/config.md

 import Vuex from 'vuex'

 // pathify config
-import pathify from './pathify' // <-- note the ./ denoting a local file
+import pathify from './pathify' // <-- note the ./ denoting a local file!

 // store
 const store = {